UtrechtUniversity/Workshop-IRAS/docs/Parallel_programming_R.md

 One of the nice things of the packages `parallel` and `batchtools` is that they also run on your workstation.
 You can develop your parallel code interactively in RStudio.
 Desktop and laptop computers have often 6 or more cores these days.
 And if you need more computing power, your program can easily be migrated to a node on a cluster.

+We have come to the end of this lesson.
+In the next lesson we will combine parallel batch scripts and parallel R scripts.
+Go back to the [overview](./overview.md) or go to the [next lesson](./chunks.md).